gravitational/careers/challenges/cloud/sre.md

 * Level 5+: Reconciliation, Conflicts, and Automation

 Open a pull request with your design and share a link with the reviewers via Slack.
-After the document is approved by at least 2 reviews, move on to the implementation.
+After the document is approved by at least 2 reviewers, move on to the implementation.

 A few notes about the design document: